ue-too/ue-too/README.md

 The panning, zooming, rotating supports keyboard-mouse, trackpad, and also touch on iOS and iPadOS devices.
 I haven't tested this with screen that has touch capability.
 Android devices are not tested either.

+The [design document](https://hackmd.io/@niuee/ByKskjAUp) contains a more detailed explanation of the underlying mechanisms of the canvas including the camera system that is essentially the backbone of this custom canvas.

 ### Installation
 ~~You can install the package from npm using~~